-The BTEC First Award is a Level 2 qualification and is graded at Level 2 Pass, Merit, Distinction, Distinction \, Level I and Unclassified.
-This is the equivalent to one GCSE.
+The BTEC First Award is a Level 2 qualification and is graded at Level 2 Pass, Merit, Distinction, Distinction , Level I and Unclassified.
+It is the equivalent to one GCSE.

 The qualification provides opportunities for pupils to develop the communication skills needed for working in the sport sector.
-This can be achieved through presentations and in discussions.
-Evidence for assessment may be generated through a range of diverse activities including: workplace assessment, written projects, group work, practical work, verbal presentations and reports.
+This is achieved through presentations and discussions.
+Evidence for assessment is generated through a range of activities including: written projects, group work, practical work, verbal presentations and reports.
 Learners are to take responsibility for their own learning and achievement, taking into account a high standard of behaviour and performance.
-Students must adhere to strict assignment deadlines and can only submit work for each unit on one occasion.
+Students must adhere to strict assignment deadlines.